darylsoonn/FEDAssignment2/README.md

 ## Technologies used
 - We used HTML, CSS and Javascript as our main coding languages.
+- We used a Flame Lottie animation from https://lottiefiles.com/free-animations/fire, as the animation for our Great Deals section.
 - We used FakeStoreAPI to generate a store catalogue that we used in our shop page.

 ## Testing
+-

 ## Credits